Some of our Healthcare Pre-Apprenticeship Training students listen to a guest speaker.

 Join us in offering a warm welcome to our very first cohort of students in our Healthcare Pre-Apprenticeship Training Pilot Program!

-The Program offers the necessary foundation for Fairfax County residents to pursue better-paying jobs in the healthcare fields where there is a great need for skilled workers.
+The Healthcare Pre-Apprenticeship Program (now known as Avenues to Career Training (ACT)) offers the necessary foundation for Fairfax County residents to pursue better-paying jobs in the healthcare fields where there is a great need for skilled workers.
 It is a pilot program formed in partnership between Britepaths/Financial Empowerment Center at South County (FECSoCo) and Fairfax County’s Department of Housing and Community Development, and is funded through the Fairfax County Community Funding Pool.
 Initial client recruitment is focused on Department of Housing clients in the South County area.

 Britepaths’ FEC Workforce Development Coordinator Sally Meyer and Housing Services Specialist III Lura Bratcher hosted information sessions in June and July at the Westford Community Center in Alexandria, and our first students were recruited from these sessions.
 Future offerings may include training in other fields, such as construction and information technology.

 The first cohort began their 12-week session on September 10.
 The nine students attend classes Monday through Friday.
 Britepaths’ Adult Basic Education Instructor Kristie Kleha provides their primary instruction, incorporating job readiness skills with the enrichment of math, reading and writing that are contextualized for healthcare.

 The students also have sessions each week in Financial Literacy with volunteers from FECSoCo and in computer skills training with our partners from Computer C.O.R.E.
 Other enrichment opportunities include a visit to Northern Virginia Community College’s Clinical Simulation Lab, an overview of medical certifications that NVCC offers, guidance in applying for grants to fund their future training, and guest speakers who present professional options in healthcare.
 The students also use this time to research and take an interest assessment to help them determine whether to pursue work with patients or in administration.